 If a user wishes to add their own functions or repositories, they need to define the "OutputClassName".
 The parser will inherit from this class and access its variables and functions.
 It is recommended to inherit OutputClassName from the demoResult state structure.

-notify:userFunction - essentially replaces the C++ insert { userFunction(); }, but shorter and more efficient in terms of performance.
+notify:userFunction - essentially replaces the C++ insert { userFunction(); }, but shorter and more efficient in terms of performance.begin:userFunction end:userFunction - transfers to the user all data between the beginning and the end.

 Example(will return to the user all the data that was used in the tokens between begin and end):